mousumibaruah-24/Resources/Troubleshooting.md

 * See -help- in Stata to ensure that you have the correct syntax.
+Advice from chatGPT: "Debugging can be frustrating, but it's important to stay calm and positive.
+Approach the problem with a positive attitude and a belief that you can solve it."
 See [more debugging tips](https://github.com/aadityadar/all-aboard/wiki/Troubleshooting#debugging) below.

 ## Asking questions: